Bandit Algorithms for Deep Brain Stimulation: Experimental Results

 \subsection{Comparison with Existing Hardware}

-Finally, we would like to compare our most energy-efficient hardware implementation against DBS devices that have already been used in clinical trials.
-Existing devices for DBS are enlisted in \cref{tab:existing_hardware}, namely Neurochip-2 \cite{neurochip2}, PennBMBI \cite{pennbmbi}, Toronto \cite{toronto1, toronto2, toronto3}, Activa P+S \cite{activa1,activa2,activa3,activa4}, WAND \cite{wand}, Summit RC+S \cite{medtronic_summit_rc} and our T3P agent deployed on the ESP32-S3 with a clock rate of $40$ MHz, along with their power consumption, maximum current for DBS, sampling rate and their closed-loop policy.
-It can be seen that our setup beats three out of the six other setups in terms of power consumption.
-Our choice of maximum current is at par with most of these devices except the most recent Summit RC+S which uses a maximum stimulation current of $25.5$ mA.
-It is noteworthy that most other devices that use a lower sampling rate also consume less power than our implementation.
-This is likely due to the fact that processing more samples, especially performing FFTs, can be compute intensive.
-It could therefore be worthwhile to attempt to decrease the sampling rate to estimate the biomarker.
-This is, however, beyond the scope of this work.
+Finally, we compare our most energy-efficient hardware implementation with DBS devices used in clinical trials. \Cref{tab:existing_hardware} lists Neurochip-2 \cite{neurochip2}, PennBMBI \cite{pennbmbi}, Toronto \cite{toronto1, toronto2, toronto3}, Activa P+S \cite{activa1,activa2,activa3,activa4}, WAND \cite{wand}, Summit RC+S \cite{medtronic_summit_rc}, and our T3P agent deployed on the ESP32-S3 at $40$ MHz, together with their power consumption, maximum DBS current, sampling rate, and closed-loop policy.
+Our setup consumes less power than three of the six other systems.
+Its maximum current is comparable to that of most devices, except the more recent Summit RC+S, which supports up to $25.5$ mA.
+Several devices with lower sampling rates also consume less power than our implementation, likely because processing more samples, especially for FFTs, is computationally intensive.
+Reducing the sampling rate for biomarker estimation may therefore be worthwhile, but is beyond the scope of this work.

-Although some of these commercial DBS devices demonstrate excellent power efficiency, they still rely on policies using thresholds or SVMs.
-These approaches typically require a calibration phase, to collecting patient-specific data and tuning model parameters offline, which can impose additional burden on patients.
-Moreover, as explained before, neural activity and biomarker characteristics may evolve over time, the parameters determined during initial calibration may gradually lose optimality, potentially degrading long-term performance.
-Therefore, the use of RL methods in our work is a step towards precision medicine, where the implant adapts with the current state of the brain and progression of PD, rather than replying on outdated patient data.
-Most of these devices are also implemented on custom-designed MCUs, enabling careful optimization of hardware resources to minimize current leakage and overall power consumption.
-Exploring such customized hardware co-design remains an important direction for future work.
+Although some commercial DBS devices are highly power efficient, they still rely on threshold-based policies or SVMs.
+Such approaches typically require calibration using patient-specific data and offline parameter tuning, which can increase patient burden.
+Moreover, as discussed earlier, neural activity and biomarker characteristics may change over time, causing parameters selected during initial calibration to lose optimality and degrade long-term performance.
+In contrast, the RL-based approach in our work is a step toward precision medicine, enabling the implant to adapt to the current brain state and progression of PD rather than relying on outdated patient data.
+Most of these devices also use custom-designed MCUs, allowing careful hardware optimization to reduce current leakage and overall power consumption.
+Exploring such hardware co-design remains an important direction for future work.